Follow these five steps to find the best DWI lawyer for your case:

 Once we become the DWI Lawyer on your case, we will have an opportunity to look at the videos that tell us more than the police reports will.
 We have had many instances where our client was intoxicated but the officer made mistakes that we were able to use to get the DWI dismissed or reduced.
 These range from issues with the stop or arrest to analysts who mishandled evidence.

 Our goal on every DWI or intoxication-related case is to first understand your needs and then craft a plan of action that is most likely to reach your desired outcome.
-Give us a call today for a free consultation.
+Give us a call today for a free consultation with an experienced DWI attorney.